microsoft/service-fabric-observer/Documentation/Deployment/Deployment.md

     },
 ```

-2. The app can be deployed separately by using the provided PowerShell script file 'Deploy-FabricObserver.ps1'.
+2. The app can be deployed manually by using the provided PowerShell script file 'Deploy-FabricObserver.ps1'.

 ## Further reading